zenith391/Fuchas/Fuchas/Filesystems/nitrofs_spec.md

 # NitroFS
 Numbers are ALWAYS little-endian

-Note that NitroFS requires OSDI and partition type is Nitro_FS
+In case of use with OSDI, partition type is Nitro_FS

 ## Sizes and Computations
 - Default Logical Sector Size (SS): 512